California Psalms

 15 Day done and doors shut fast,

-bowed kneeling on the stone floor, you asked for strength and force
+bowed kneeling on the stone floor, you asked for strength and vigor

 and discretion.